hzget/hzget.github.io/programming/programming.md

 Performance
 -----------

+[Benchmark Testing][benchmark] measures the performance by running a series of standardized tests
 [Profiling][profiling] helps to analyze run-time performance of a program
 [Atomic][Atomic] helps to avoid contention issue with a "lock" in CPU instruction level
 [Deferment][deferment] helps to avoid unnecessary expense